 - 8. If necessary, click Yes to use the certificate. - 9.
 When a message appears indicating your signature has been saved, click OK.
+A yellow bar at the top of the document indicates the document is marked as final.
+The Recoverable

-A yellow bar appears at the top of the document indicating that the document is marked as final.
-The Recoverable Signature note above the signature is notifying you that the signature is not verified by an outside agency.
-A signature button appears on the status bar indicating that there is a digital signature in the document.
+Signature note above the signature is notifying you that the signature is not verified by an outside agency.
+A signature button appears on the status bar indicating a digital signature in the document.